phylum-dev/phylum-analyze-pr-action/README.md

 ## Getting Started

-Phylum analysis of dependencies can be added to existing CI workflows or on it's own with this minimal configuration:
+Phylum analysis of dependencies can be added to existing CI workflows or on its own with this minimal configuration:

 ```yaml
 name: Phylum_analyze